Renegotiating the PriceBy Michael Stone

-If you’re a business owner and you take on a project out of the goodness of your heart, recognize that you might not get paid and you’ll be the one funding the project.
+If you’re a business owner and take on a project out of the goodness of your heart, recognize you might not get paid and will be funding the project.

 I don’t think writing a check is old fashioned, but there are so many advantages to using a credit or debit card that it’s become the preferred payment method for many.

 Keep Your Head, Get Paid, Protect YourselfBy Michael Stone